dotnet/orleans/src/Documentation/Deployment-and-Operations/Monitoring/Runtime-Monitoring.md

----
+s---
 layout: page
 title: Runtime Monitoring
 ---

 # Runtime Monitoring

-Orleans output its runtime statistics and metrics through `ITelemetryConsumer`.
-Application can register telemetry consumer with their cluster, and then orleans runtime will periotically publish statistics and metrics to the consumers.
-Application developpers can implement their own `ITelemetryConsumer` on top of the monitoring service they choose, or they can utilize the telemetry consumer we support.
-We currently support three types of telemetry consumer which are released through their own nuget:
+Orleans output its runtime statistics and metrics through the `ITelemetryConsumer` interface.
+Application can register one or more telemetry consumers with for their silos and clients, to receives statistics and metrics that Orleans runtime  periotically publishes.
+These can be consumers for popular telemetry analytics solutions or custom ones for any other destination and purpose.
+Three telemetry consumer are currently included in the Orleans codebase.

+They are released as separate NuGet packages:

-- `Microsoft.Orleans.OrleansTelemetryConsumers.AI`, which would publish to [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).
+- `Microsoft.Orleans.OrleansTelemetryConsumers.AI` for publishing to [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).

-- `Microsoft.Orleans.OrleansTelemetryConsumers.Counters`, whcih would publish to Windows performance counters.
+- `Microsoft.Orleans.OrleansTelemetryConsumers.Counters` for publishing to Windows performance counters.
 The Orleans runtime continually updates a number of them.
+CounterControl.exe tool, included in the [`Microsoft.Orleans.CounterControl`](https://www.nuget.org/packages/Microsoft.Orleans.CounterControl/) NuGet package, helps register necessary performance counter categories.
-CounterControl.exe, which can be find in `Microsoft.Orleans.CounterControl` nuget, helps register the counters, and needs to run with elevated privileges.
-Also, the performance counters can be monitored using any of the standard monitoring tools.
+It has to run with elevated privileges.
+The performance counters can be monitored using any of the standard monitoring tools.

-- `Microsoft.Orleans.OrleansTelemetryConsumers.NewRelic`, which would publish to [New Relic](https://newrelic.com/).
+- `Microsoft.Orleans.OrleansTelemetryConsumers.NewRelic`, for publishing to [New Relic](https://newrelic.com/).

-To configure your server and client to use telemetry consumer, server side configuration would look like this :
+To configure your silo and client to use telemetry consumers, silo configuration code looks like this:
 ```c#
 var siloHostBuilder = new SiloHostBuilder();
 //configure the silo with AITelemetryConsumer
 siloHostBuilder.Configure<TelemetryOptions>(options => options.AddConsumer<AITelemetryConsumer>);
 ```

-client side configuration would look like this :
+client configuration code look like this:
 ```c#
 var clientBuilder = newClientBuilder();
 //configure the clientBuilder with AITelemetryConsumer
 clientBuilder.Configure<TelemetryOptions>(options => options.AddConsumer<AITelemetryConsumer>);
 ```

-**Watching error codes in MDS** - Orleans automatically writes different error messages into logger.
-This logger can be configured to output its data to various destinations.
-For example, the Halo team redirects all logs in production to MDS.
-They have written custom alerts in MDS to watch for specific error codes and count their occurrences, and alert them when those reach a certain threshold.
-The list of important error codes to watch is specified here:

 * [Silo Error Code Monitoring](Silo-Error-Code-Monitoring.md)